drummonds/bytestoneblog/content/posts/ABNF and Plain Text Accounting/index.md

 # Data formats

+##  PTA ABNF

-This is a real time format I have used:
+This is a plain text accounting (PTA) real time format I have used:

 ```ABNF
 plain-text-accounting = *(transaction / posting / balance-check / data-point)